jay-j/Cezm/notes.md

 - Load/save files.
 - Super fast edit remap responsiveness
 - Keyboard navigation in the tree, jump back and forth to the json editor. left hand bindings? move with AWSD, hit E to jump to editor side
+- Differnce between the json being edited and the full true json

 # Bonus
 - Group by subsystem instead of by person